wangyg115/pyrite/README.md

 ![Pyrite build passing](https://github.com/garage44/pyrite/actions/workflows/test.yml/badge.svg)

-[Pyrite](https://pyrite.video) is a web-based GUI for [Galène](https://github.com/jech/galene);
+[Pyrite](https://pyrite.video) is a [Vue 3](https://v3.vuejs.org/) GUI for [Galène](https://github.com/jech/galene);
-a high-performance [Golang](https://golang.org/)/[Pion](https://github.com/pion/webrtc)-based SFU.
+an efficient [Golang](https://golang.org/)/[Pion](https://github.com/pion/webrtc)-based SFU.
-Its purpose is to provide a simple, yet powerful, well-designed, user & privacy-friendly (video) communication experience.
+Its goal is to provide simple, yet powerful, user & privacy-friendly video communication to everyone.

-Pyrite is a project with scare resources.
-Its focus lies mainly on advancing the GUI, while piggybacking on advancements of the main Galène project.
-Its architecture is as straightforward as possible.
-Being component-based (Vue-3), using a plain reactive object store, Pyrite is aiming to be easy to grasp and develop.
+Pyrite is a project with scarce resources.
+Its focus lies mainly on advancing the GUI, while piggybacking on advancements of the Galène project.
+Its architecture is as simple as possible, in order to keep the project light-weight and easy to grasp.

 The **main** Git branch is deployed to [pyrite.video](https://pyrite.video); a public Galène server, that uses the latest *stable* version of Pyrite.
-The *develop* branch is continuously deployed to [beta.pyrite.video](https://beta.pyrite.video) and has the latest (but incomplete) features.
+The *develop* branch is deployed to [beta.pyrite.video](https://beta.pyrite.video) and has the latest (but incomplete) features.

 ## Getting started